HalfVoxel/sc2-voxelbot/ideas.md

 		Can even be used for policies like how many units to produce.
 			Extract from replays state at T and T + dt and check how many units were produced of each type in between, set that as a policy goal.
 			Use GAN to sample this space and MCTS to evaluate the different actions

+	Action space
+		Move to
+			Unit subsets
+				All army units
+				All ground units
+				All flying units
+				3
+			Possible regions are limited:
+				bases: 3
+				enemy bases: 3
+				outside enemy bases: 3
+				enemy mineral lines: 3
+				enemy position
+				12

+		Action groups "Transpositions and Move Groups in Monte Carlo Tree Search" E.g split up the action "attack base 3" to two actions attack -> base 3.
+			This means the bot can discover that 'attack' is good before it has a good idea about which base to attack Can this be generalized?
+Similarity between actions.
+			E.g. all actions with base 1 as target are similar, all actions that attack are similar.

+	Optimization note
+		Since most groups are probably not going to change every step, one way to reduce memory usage and reduce amount of memory that is copied is to make groups represent a state as a function of time (e.g. position is as a function of time, etc.)
+		When creating a new simulation state, a pointer to the old group is kept.
+If the group needs to be changed in any way a copy is made however.

+NN for refining the destinations
+	Input
+		Small region around the destination ± some noise Output
+		Actual destination

 State examples
 	1. Beginning of game, 12 workers and one command center